anjerodev/commitollama/README.md

 - Custom Description Prompt: A custom prompt to generate the commit description.

+- Request Headers: Custom headers that will be sent with each request to the Ollama server.
+This is useful for authentication or other purposes.

 ## Known Issues

 Sometimes, depending on the model used, it can generate quite long commit messages.
 However, it provides a good starting point for what the commit should be and can be manually edited to achieve the desired length.